kingslayer1312/CAD-DR/README.md

 ## Introduction
 A 3D convolutional autoencoder for the purpose of dimensionality reduction of CAD models.
 The autoencoder is based on the EfficientNet architecture.
 The development took place on a system having the following specifications:

+- GPU: Nvidia GTX 1660 Ti (6GB)
 - CPU: Ryzen 7 4800H
-- GPU: Nvidia GTX 1660 Ti
+- 16GB RAM
 - Ubuntu 22.04

+With changes to the original architecture's parameters, a better accuracy and lower loss has been achieved.

 ## Details
 - The models was trained on 800 models from the ABC dataset